American Life

 American Life is the ninth studio album by American singer Madonna.
 It was released on April 21, 2003, by Maverick and Warner Bros.
 Records.
 The album, produced by the singer and Mirwais Ahmadzaï, features references to many parts of American culture.
 The album is a concept album, with themes panning the American Dream and materialism.
 These themes reject the reputation Madonna held in the 1980s, earned by her 1984 Billboard Hot 100 number-two hit, "Material Girl".
 American Life is a folktronica and eurotechno album, influenced by acoustic music.

-American Life initially received mixed reviews upon release; critics found the album confusing and "about Madonna".
+American Life received mixed reviews upon release; critics found the album confusing and "about Madonna".
 Critics also found it "difficult to listen to" due to its awkward and brash production in some songs.
-However, retrospective reviews of the album have been much more positive, particularly noting its lyrical depth.
-American Life reached number one in 14 countries, including Canada, France, Germany, Italy, the United Kingdom and the United States, and also charted within the top-five of most markets.
+However, retrospective reviews of the album have been much more positive, particularly for its lyrics.
+American Life reached number one in 14 countries, including Canada, France, Germany, Italy, the United Kingdom and the United States, and charted within the top five of most markets.
 The Recording Industry Association of America (RIAA) and the British Phonographic Industry (BPI) both certified the album Platinum in recognition of one million shipments in the United States, and 300,000 shipments in the United Kingdom, respectively.
-It became the 32nd best-selling album of 2003 and has sold five million copies worldwide.
+It became the 32nd-best-selling album of 2003 and has sold five million copies worldwide.
 American Life garnered two nominations at the 46th Grammy Awards in 2004.